jnguyenc/Smart-Gateway-for-Not-So-Smart-Device/README.md

 # Smart Gateway for Not So Smart Devices
 This is a nodeJS application to provide a web interface for all of your wifi and 433mhz electrical plugs, combined.
 It simuteneuolsy serves as a gateway for SmartThings, so those not-so-smart plugs can be integrated and controled by your SmartThings and its automations.

+The web interface of this Gateway is highly and easily customizibled.

 ## Currently supported:
 BestTek (Tuya based) wifi plugs